mdajmalshadab/Front-End-Works/Front-End-Junior/time-tracking-dashboard-main/README.md

 This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Huddle landing page with single introductory section solution

-This is a solution to the [Huddle landing page with single introductory section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents